Ledger Nano S Review: Everything to Know About This Hardware Wallet [Safetrading 2020]

 The producer ships this wallet in a sealed box with an anti-tampering seal.
 If it is somehow changed, you mustn’t accept the wallet.
 Just email Ledger Nano S managers and return the wallet.
 They will send you a new one.

-As we have already mentioned above in our Ledger Nano S review, between Ledger Nano S VS Nano X, the first one deals with an impressive amount of coins.
+As we have already mentioned above in our Ledger Nano S review that it deals with an impressive amount of coins.

 This means that even if you store and trade less popular coins, most likely they are supported by Ledger and you don’t need to own several wallets.